TomArcher/technical-blog/content/posts/safe-distance-in-traffic/index.md

 ## The Thought Experiment

 Imagine two cars traveling in a straight line, one following the other at highway speed.
 The lead car doesn't just brake; it **comes to an immediate stop** after colliding with another vehicle or barrier.
 The following driver has no warning and can only react after realizing what happened and pressing the brakes.
-The question now becomes: how much **time headway** (in seconds) does that driver need to avoid becoming the second or even third car in a chain-reaction crash?
+The question becomes: how much **time headway** (in seconds) does that driver need to avoid becoming the second or even third car in a chain-reaction crash?

 This scenario is far harsher than the standard "braking distance" example you see in driver's ed.
 When the lead car stops instantly, there's no gradual deceleration, no brake lights glowing in time to react; there's just physics and the driver's delay.
 In this version, reaction time dominates everything.
 Every tenth of a second eats up more road, and if the following car's tires or brakes aren't perfect, even three seconds might not be enough.